Mamluk Ali Nanautawi: Career

 After completing his studies, Mamluk Ali started teaching in Delhi.
 In June 1825, he was appointed as a lecturer of Arabic in Zakir Husain Delhi College and was promoted to the post of head teacher on 8 November 1841.
 He continued as the head teacher of this college throughout his life.
-Besides teaching the books on rational sciences, Arabic language, fiqh, he also taught the books of Sihah Sittah.
+Besides teaching the books on rational sciences, Arabic language, and fiqh, he also taught the books of Sihah Sittah.

 According to Asir Adrawi, Nanautawi spent his entire career teaching in Delhi.
 The known scholars of that era are reported to have studied alongside him.